aburgd/xorox/README.md

 # xorox
-some dumb way to generate passwords with base64 and key-stretching pbkdf2
+one way to generate passwords with base64 and key-stretching pbkdf2

 ## running
 `git clone https://github.com/aburgd/xorox.git`